 To effectively negotiate your nursing salary, start by researching the salary range for your location and experience level.

-Our Salary Calculator can help you understand this number better.
 Here are a few factors to consider while researching your salary range:

 - Completed degrees and certifications